Tips for Consumers to Save Water and Money

 With drought conditions continuing to persist, and water costs rising throughout much of Texas, consumers are looking for ways to save both water and money.

 Taking advantage of a few simple tips can help you save thousands of gallons of water, and hundreds of dollars, each year.

 - Wash Full Loads of Laundry - Washing full loads as opposed to partial loads of laundry can save an average household more than 3,400 gallons of water each year.
 Need a new clothes washer?
-Look for an ENERGY STAR qualified model, which typically uses 35 to 50 percent less water and 50 percent less energy per load.
+Look for an ENERGY STAR qualified model, which typically uses about 50 percent less water and 25 percent less energy per load.

 - Use Native Plants - Plants that are native to Texas aren’t only beautiful; they typically require less water, pesticides, fertilizers, and maintenancesaving you time and money.

 - Water Wisely - Water your yard thoroughly, but only as needed—usually no more than one inch, once a week.
 Use drip irrigation where possible and water early in the morning to minimize evaporation.
 Make certain to always comply with your water systems water-use restrictions.

 - Collect and Use Rainwater - Lawn and garden watering makes up 30 to 50 percent of total household water use during the summer.
 Collecting rainwater for landscape use not only is great for the plants, but can save you water and money.
 By collecting rainwater from just 10 percent of the residential roof area in Texas, we could conserve over 30 billion gallons of water annually.
 Download Rainwater Harvesting, a Take Care of Texas manual.